Ranks and insignia of the other ranks of the British Army: 1802–1881

 Four classes of schoolmaster were created in 1854 with the insignia of stars.
 The first class ranked as warrant officers and were senior to the sergeant-major; the second and third classes ranked as staff sergeants, below a sergeant major; and the fourth class was made up of assistant schoolmasters with the rank of sergeant.
 They wore a blue frock coat and gold shoulder knots, a sword and crimson sash, and a cap with a scarlet band and a crown in gold thread.
 The first, second and third classes wore three, two and one gold stars respectively on their collars, and the fourth class ranking as a sergeant wore neither the collar star, shoulder knots, nor crown on their cap, and wore a silk girdle rather than a sash.
-However, these appointments and their insignia were short-lived, as in 1863 the four classes were reduced to the two categories of superintending schoolmaster (with the commissioned officer rank of ensign) and schoolmaster (with the rank of staff sergeant and the accompanying chevrons).
+However, these ranks and their insignia were short-lived, as in 1863 the four classes were reduced to the two categories of superintending schoolmaster (with the commissioned officer rank of ensign) and schoolmaster (with the rank of staff sergeant and the accompanying chevrons).

+Troop quartermaster sergeants were introduced to the cavalry of the line in 1856 with the insignia of a four-bar chevron.
+At this point troop sergeant majors, who had hitherto worn the four bar-chevron, adopted a three-bar chevron below a crown.
 Following the reforms to army dress in 1855 there is evidence that NCOs of colour sergeant rank and above wore gold chevrons, and this is confirmed to be the case by 1865 (except in the rifle regiments).
-The ranks of sergeant and below continued to wear white chevrons until 1868 when substantive sergeants too were to wear single lace gold chevrons (except in the rifle regiments).
+The ranks of sergeant and below continued to wear white chevrons until 1868 when substantive sergeants too were to wear single lace gold chevrons.
 Corporals and below continued to wear white chevrons.
 The effect of this order also seems to have been to replace double lace chevrons with single lace chevrons for all ranks of NCO, except in the foot guards.
 Also in 1868 a new badge for colour sergeants was introduced to replace the 1813 design.
 This had a crown above two crossed Union Flags above three gold chevrons.
 In 1869 sergeant majors and quartermaster sergeants were instructed to wear their four-bar chevrons below the elbow instead of above.
 In 1871 the dull red tunics worn by corporals and soldiers were replaced by scarlet coloured tunics, as worn by sergeants and officers.

-In 1879 the historic title of conductor, which had fallen into disuse early in the 19th century, was recreated with the appointments of conductor of supplies (in the Commissariat and Transport Corps) and conductor of stores (in the Ordnance Store Corps) at the recreated rank of warrant officer.
+Prior to 1861, Queen's Regulations categorised the other ranks as staff sergeants, sergeants, drummers, corporals and privates.
+In 1861 the category of staff sergeant was separated into two classes: first and second.
+However, these categories did not replace ranks.
+In 1879 the historic title of conductor, which had fallen into disuse early in the 19th century, was recreated with the positions of conductor of supplies (in the Commissariat and Transport Corps) and conductor of stores (in the Ordnance Store Corps) at the recreated rank of warrant officer.
 They did not have a badge of rank but wore a different uniform to other ranks.